osen/openhl/README.txt

   steaminstall_full.exe     - Provides Half-Life and Opposing Force

 Only the former is provided by this project to save space.
-It can be found in the "dist" folder (once LFS fetch is performed).
+It can be found in the "dist" folder (split up into 100MB chunks to fit in GitHub's restrictions).

 Compilation / Usage
 -------------------
-The Half-Life game data must first be fetched.
-If you already had git-lfs installed when you cloned the project, this would have happened automatically.
-If you installed it after then you must run the following command to manually fetch it.

-  $ git lfs install
-  $ git lfs pull

 The entire system can be compiled by changing to the project directory and running: